The Tax Disputes and Litigation Review: Portugal

 Administrative misdemeanours are punishable with fines, applied by the tax authorities, and only apply if criminal offences do not.
 The most relevant misdemeanour is the failure to surrender taxes withheld, assessed or charged to a third party.37 Also relevant is the lack or inaccurate filing of tax returns or other tax-relevant documents.38

-The failure to surrender taxes withheld, assessed or charged to a third party is punishable with a fine of up to 200 per cent or 400 per cent of the tax at stake (for individuals and corporate entities respectively), capped at €82,500 and €165,000 (for individuals and corporate entities respectively).
-The lack or inaccurate filing of tax returns or other tax-relevant documents is punishable with a fine of up to €22,750 or €45,500 of the tax at stake (for individuals and corporate entities, respectively).
+The failure to surrender taxes withheld, assessed or charged to a third party is punishable with a fine of up to 200 per cent or 400 per cent of the tax at stake (for individuals and corporate entities respectively), capped at €82,500 (for individuals) and €165,000 (for corporate entities).
+The lack or inaccurate filing of tax returns or other tax-relevant documents is punishable with a fine of up to €22,750 (for individuals) or €45,500 (for corporate entities) of the tax at stake.

 In addition to being able to defend themselves within the tax misdemeanour procedure prior to the application of fines, subsequently taxpayers are entitled to challenge the legality of any fines applied before the judicial tax courts.